-- 10.1 A decision to suspend a student for a fixed period will be taken when one or more of the following points apply: - when there has been a serious breach of the school's behaviour policy - if after alternative sanctions have been used (e.g. isolation) there is continued defiance of the school rules and failure on the student's part to follow them. - 10.2 Fixed-term suspensions might be typically used for offences such as: - fighting or physical aggression; - extreme abusive language to staff; - theft; - being under the influence of alcohol on the school premises; - defiance of senior staff; - failure to comply with the terms of a report following a previous suspension.
+10.1 A decision to suspend a student for a fixed period will be taken when one or more of the following points apply:

+- when there has been a serious breach of the school's behaviour policy - if after alternative sanctions have been used (e.g. isolation) there is continued defiance of the school rules and failure on the student's part to follow them.

+10.2 Fixed-term suspensions might be typically used for offences such as:

+- fighting or physical aggression;

+- extreme abusive language to staff;

+- theft;

+- being under the influence of alcohol on the school premises;

+- defiance of senior staff;

+- failure to comply with the terms of a report following a previous suspension.

+- Creating and sharing digital slanderous content about a member of staff.